Rental fleets are filled to the brim with boring cars.

 Needless to say, when I had to rent a car for a recent weekend trip I was at odds with my own decision to choose the sporty option.
 Ultimately, the fact that it was only $10/day more expensive than the compact option was the deciding factor, though my expectations were still low.

 When I arrived to pick up my rental, the attendant pulled up with the car – a 2017 Chevrolet Camaro 1LT coupe, in Pull Me Over Red.
+But before renting a car this expensive, I suggest you have the contact information of a truck accident attorney with you just in case you get into an accident.

 I had driven the previous generation Camaro before, but I hadn’t yet had a chance to drive the newest generation since it debuted in 2016.
 While I was glad to get a new experience out of it, I couldn’t help but feel a little upset about the fact that my first impression would be coming from a neutered rental car.